ahapliuc/openenclave/.jenkins/ci-students/README.md

 CI Students
 =========

 This role will install needed Jenkins students (slaves) for both linux and windows.
-That includes all the needed requirements by the project
+That includes all the needed requirements for openenclave.

 Requirements
 ------------